mobiletoly/gobetter/README.md

 //go:generate gobetter -input $GOFILE package main

-type Person struct { //+gob:constructor
+type Person struct { //+gob:Constructor
 	firstName   string  //+gob:getter
 	lastName    string  //+gob:getter
 	Age         int
-	Description string  //+gob:optional
+	Description string  //+gob:_
 }
 ```

 (you can add field tags e.g. `json:"age"` into your struct if you need)

-`+gob:constructor` comment serves as a flag and must be on the same line as struct (you can add more text to this
+- `+gob:Constructor` comment serves as a flag and must be on the same line as struct (you can add more text to this
 comment but flag needs to be a separate word).
-It instructs gobetter to generate argument structures and constructor
+It instructs gobetter to generate argument structures and
-for this structure.
+constructor for this structure.
+Please read below to find out why "Constructor" starts with upper-cased "C".

-`+gob:optional` flag in comment hints gobetter that structure field is option and should not be added to constructor.

-`+gob:getter` is to generate a getter for field, should be applied only for fields that start in lowercase (fields
+- `//+gob:getter` is to generate a getter for field, should be applied only for fields that start in lowercase (fields
 that are not accessible outside of a package).
 It will effectively make these fields read-only for callers outside
 a package.

+- `//+gob:_` flag in comment hints gobetter that structure field is option and should not be added to
+constructor.

 All you have to do now is to run `go generate` tool to generate go files that will be containing argument structures
 as well as constructors for your structures.